 Do you know what it takes to be certified organic?

 Is it sulphur free?
 Is it the same as biodynamic or minimal intervention?
 Is it a natural wine?
-Is it vegan friendly?
+Is it vegan and celiac friendly?

 With so many terms floating around out there, we thought we’d put together some information to clarify this so you know if organic wine is safe for you, or just something you want to try.